 So here I am, on a frigid January evening.
-Outside, there is a bitter wind chill of minus 10 degrees Celsius (or 14 degrees for you Fahrenheit folks), blowing directly off the North Atlantic just a few yards from our door.
-My husband is out playing floor hockey, so I’m alone, trying desperately to chill out.
+Outside, a bitter wind chill of minus 10 degrees Celsius (that’s 14+ degrees for you Fahrenheit folks), is blowing directly off the North Atlantic just a few yards from our door.
+My husband Paul is gone playing floor hockey at the high school gym, so I’m alone, trying desperately to chill out.
 Not figuratively, mind you, but literally.
-There is no heat on in my house, simply because my body feels like a furnace turned up on bust.
+I turned down the thermostats so there is no heat on in my house, simply because my body feels like a furnace turned up on cremate.

 This is a new and fresh hell for yours truly, only making itself known within the last couple of weeks.
-Somehow, I had let myself believe that I’d be lucky enough to escape the discomfort of “tropical moments” at this time of my life.
+Somehow, I had let myself believe I’d be lucky enough to escape the discomfort of “tropical moments” at this time of my life.
 How I used to chuckle when one of my friends or coworkers complained of a hot flash.
-Ha ha.
+Ha!
 The joke is now on me.
-And for the uninitiated, it doesn’t feel like an external heat that hits you; it is more of an internal combustion thing, where you think you just might suddenly burst into flames.
+And for the uninitiated, it doesn’t feel like a source of external heat that hits you.
+It’s more like internal spontaneous combustion, where you think you just might suddenly burst into flames.

 And now Paul is home.
 “It’s freezing here!” he says.
-“Do you mind if I turn up some heat?”
+He looks at my red face.
+“Is it alright if I turn up the heat?”

 “If you must,” I bark, fanning myself with a throw cushion.

 Then I realize something.
 In our house, PMS always stood for Paul Must Suffer.
 Well, the PMS might be coming to an end for me, but it won’t be ending for him any time soon.
 Will he survive?
 Will I?